 An odor is a gas.
 And too small to catch in the fibers of the filter.

 If you need odor removal in additional to particles you will also need a carbon filter.
-We go into this in some detail in the article how carbon works.
+We go into this in some detail in the article activated carbon air filter.

 In a nutshell, activated carbon absorbs gases.
 Not all gases but most of them.
 It is a general gas and odor remover.